gregziegan/climate-game/README.md

 ### Writing

 The more unique and meaningful interactions with other characters, the more interesting the game will become.
 If you're interested in writing for an original or existing character, please make an issue and propose your ideas.
+New and existing ideas can be found under the [script label](https://github.com/thebritican/climate-game/labels/script)

 ### Coding

 See [the Onboarding guide](./dev-docs/onboarding.md) for technical set-up.
+New and existing tasks can be found under the [code label](https://github.com/thebritican/climate-game/labels/label)

 ### Audio Engineering

 If you know something about audio or want to learn: the game currently has **zero** sound effects!
+New and existing audio tasks can be found under the [audio label](https://github.com/thebritican/climate-game/labels/audio)

 Here are some audio examples we could use: